 Screening and Health Promotion

 As part of the general primary care service provision, all individuals who live in custody can avail of regional health screening programmes such as breast, cervical and bowel cancer, diabetic retinopathy and abdominal aortic aneurysm.
-Sexual health, blood borne virus and latent tuberculosis (TB) screening are also provided and newly committed prisoners are offered Heptitis B vaccinations, in line with the regional protocol for flu, pneumococcal and shingles.
+Sexual health, blood borne virus and latent tuberculosis (TB) screening are also provided and all patients are offered Hepatitis B vaccinations, COVID influenza, pneumococcal, shingles, meningococcal and measles/mumps and rubella (MMR) in line with the regional vaccination guidance and programmes.

-HiP adopts a ‘whole prison’ community development approach to health promotion within the prison environment.
-This is to encourage both those who work and live in a secure setting to get involved and take responsibility for improving their health and wellbeing which will have a positive impact on the health and wellbeing of the entire prison community.
-Our Engagement Team in partnership with other SET staff facilitate a range of services that contribute to health education, disease prevention, health promotion interventions.
+Healthcare in Prison adopts a ‘whole prison’ community development approach to health promotion within the prison environment.
+This is to encourage both those who work and live in a prison setting to get involved and take responsibility for improving their health and wellbeing which will have a positive impact on the health and wellbeing of the entire prison community.
+Our Engagement Team in partnership with other healthcare staff facilitate a range of services that contribute to health education, disease prevention and health promotion interventions.

 -